 What causes Thrush?

 The candida albicans fungus occurs naturally in the warm and moist areas of the body, for example, inside the mouth and around the genital area.
 Normally our immune systems can control this fungus, however, if our immune system is weakened, a yeast infection is more likely to develop.
-You are more likely to develop thrush if you have HIV, are obese and have large folds of skin where fungus can grow, or if you have type 1 and 2 diabetes.
+You are more likely to develop thrush if you are obese and have large folds of skin where fungus can grow, if you have type 1 or 2 diabetes or HIV.

 Using perfumed shower gels and not drying your genitals properly after washing can also create warm and moist conditions candida albicans fungus thrives on.
 This means men who have a foreskin may be more prone to developing thrush than men without.
 It is rare, but also worth noting that thrush can be transmitted through sexual intercourse, minus the use of a condom.